For schools, further and higher education

 Self-guided visits for learning groups

-The new Design Museum welcomes schools, colleges and universities for self-guided visits of one of the opening exhibitions.
+The Design Museum welcomes schools, colleges and universities for self-guided visits of one of the opening exhibitions.
 Here is everything you need to know to plan an inspiring self-guided visit to museum.

 The Design Museum has three exhibitions available for self-guided visits - Designer Maker User, California: Designing Freedom and Breathing Colour by Hella Jongerius.